MayKali/Excel-Project---MTRL-361/README.md

-# Excel-Projects - MTRL 361
+# VBA Excel-Macros - MTRL 361

 Compilation of coursework done in MTRL 361 - Modelling of Materials Processes